Among the most beloved textiles in the world, crepe is often revered for its elegance. But there’s so much more to it than that.

 Fast fashion is an ongoing environmental problem wherein manufacturers produce too many clothes, often made out of synthetic materials.
 People buy these clothes because they’re affordable and on-trend, often tossing them out after just a few wears.
 This occurrence is an issue because factories keep making these products to fulfill customer demand.
 But the materials they use to make them aren’t eco-friendly and won’t biodegrade naturally, like organic fibers.

 Crepe fabric is durable, making it a smart choice for consumers looking to replace fast fashion with longer-lasting material and classic looks.
-Crepe is less likely to tear easily, so there’s no need to replace them often.
+Crepe is less likely to tear easily, so you’ll replace your well-cared-for crepe items less often.

 Look for certifications on crepe materials such as the Global Recycled Standard (GRS) or GOTS-certified cotton.
 The GRS is solely for sustainable synthetic products.
 Brands that use recycled materials to create new items may receive certification from them.